TinaHeiligers/ambient-weather-heiligers/README.md

 ## TODO:
 1. Code:
-- Refactor to use modules rather than a mix of modules and common js: where possible
-- ~~Refactor metric conversion to class~~ Done
 - Implement using es client to index without filebeat We can use the dates returned from FetchRawData.getDataForDateRanges ([{from <Moment>, to <Moment>}]) to read the file names matching those dates (or that include those dates)
 - Automate de-duping entries: https://www.elastic.co/blog/how-to-find-and-remove-duplicate-documents-in-elasticsearch Old solution was to use logstash but it's very manual